Value-oriented action with impact.

 My goal: To create added value – for people, the environment and companies.

-Value-oriented action and continuous improvement are the approaches that support me.
-I try to achieve as many multiplier effects as possible and make a continuous contribution to setting positive impulses – and I learn something new every day.
+Value-driven action and continuous improvement are the principles that guide me.
+In doing so, I strive to generate as many multiplier effects as possible and make an ongoing contribution to creating positive momentum—while learning something new every day.

-Following Karl Popper’s philosophy, I try to approach the truth bit by bit in an iterative process – or, in my case, a sustainable economic model.
+In keeping with Karl Popper’s philosophy, I attempt to approach the truth—or, in my case, a sustainable economic model—step by step through an iterative process.

 Responsibility as an opportunity – Achieving impact together

-Every decision leaves its mark – especially in entrepreneurship.
-That’s why I invest 10% of my profits in socially effective projects to actively help shape positive change.
-The amount flows transparently and comprehensibly for everyone into the “Mediation Theresa Vormbaum Foundation”.
+Every decision leaves a mark—especially in entrepreneurship.
+That is why I invest 10% of my profits in projects with a social impact, actively helping to shape positive change.
+These funds go transparently and openly into the “Mediation Theresa Vormbaum Foundation.”

 Would you like to learn more?

-I would be happy to give you further insights into my understanding of sustainability.
-Contact me for an initial consultation.
+I would be happy to provide further insights into my understanding of sustainability.
+Please contact me for an initial consultation.

 Sustainability in practice – A pragmatic approach

-As a service provider, I keep my consumption of resources as low as possible – but I still use technology, electricity, and social media.
-This has ecological effects.
-Through my studies and experience in the field of sustainability, I know that a pure CO₂ calculation often falls short.
-Every environmental factor has a different effect – water consumption, energy, material.
+As a service provider, I keep my resource consumption as low as possible—yet I do use technology, electricity, and social media.
+This has environmental impacts.
+Thanks to my studies and experience in the field of sustainability, I know that a calculation based solely on CO₂ often falls short.
+Each environmental factor—water consumption, energy, materials—has a different impact.

-That’s why I rely on a pragmatic approach:
+That is why I opt for a pragmatic approach:

-- What pollutes the environment the most – and how can I reduce it?
+• What puts the greatest strain on the environment – and how can I reduce it?

-I observe trends critically: Just because something sounds “green” doesn’t automatically make it better.
-Longevity, repairability and the real impact are crucial for me.
-If it is helpful to write on paper by hand, because other neuronal connections in the brain are activated, then the question for me is always what is best for my customers and conflict resolution.
+I view trends critically: just because something sounds “green” doesn’t automatically make it better.
+For me, durability, repairability, and real-world impact are the decisive factors.
+If writing by hand on paper is beneficial—because it engages different neural pathways in the brain—then the guiding question for me is always: what is best for my clients and for conflict resolution?

 Conflicts cost

-Conflicts and dissatisfaction in the workplace can represent a significant financial burden for companies, as dissatisfaction in the team leads to fluctuation and loss of productivity.
-Scientific studies have identified various cost factors that are relevant in this context:
+Workplace conflicts and dissatisfaction can impose significant financial burdens on companies, as team dissatisfaction leads to turnover and a loss of productivity.
+Scientific studies have identified various cost factors relevant in this context:

 Time wasters

-of working time flows into conflict management.
-Managers are sometimes occupied with this for up to 50% of the week.
+of working time goes into conflict resolution.
+Managers spend up to 50% of their week on this.

 Almost every second.